Polkadot-Blockchain-Academy/pba-content/syllabus/5-FRAME/1-Intro_to_FRAME/Intro_to_FRAME_2_slides.md

 ## Goals of FRAME

-- Make it easy and concise for developers to develop.
+- Make it easy and concise for developers to do development.
 - Provide maximum flexibility and compatibility for pallet developers.
 - Provide maximum modularity for runtime developers.
 - Be as similar to vanilla Rust as possible.